galaxyproject/training-material/topics/metagenomics/tutorials/diversity/tutorial.md

 Having a closer look at the Bracken output file, you find a table with seven columns:

-- Column 1: species name
+ 1. species name
-- Column 2: taxonomy ID
+ 2. taxonomy ID
-- Column 3: taxonomic level: K_kingdom, P_phylum, C_class, O_order, F_family, G_genus, and S_species
+ 3. taxonomic level: K_kingdom, P_phylum, C_class, O_order, F_family, G_genus, and S_species
-- Column 4: reads assigned by Kraken
+ 4. reads assigned by Kraken
-- Column 5: additional reads added by Bracken: In order to estimate species abundance, Bracken reestimates the reads assigned by Kraken to improve the result.
+ 5. additional reads added by Bracken: In order to estimate species abundance, Bracken reestimates the reads assigned by Kraken to improve the result.
 For details on the procedure, have a look into the [Bracken publication](https://peerj.com/articles/cs-104/).
-- Column 6: sum of column 4 and column 5
+ 6.  sum of column 4 and column 5
-- Column 7: fraction of the reads assigned to the particular species and the total reads
+ 7. fraction of the reads assigned to the particular species and the total reads

 # Prepare Galaxy and data